Bastrop County Complex Fire: Fire progression

 The conflagration remained completely uncontained on September 6.
 The TFS released a statement that day describing the fire's behavior as "unprecedented" and that "no one on the face of this Earth has ever fought fires in these extreme conditions."
 Considerable progress in containing the fire was made on September 7, with fire containment reaching 30 percent and no additional structures being destroyed.
-The outward advance of the wildfire was mostly stopped, but burning continued within the preexisting burn area.
-The TFS assessed that 785 homes had been destroyed by September 7, but the enumeration of the number of destroyed homes increased significantly the following day to 1,386 based on surveys conducted by Bastrop County officials.
-The wildfire was 50 percent contained by noon on September 10 and 70 percent contained by noon on September 12.
-Dry weather had remained in place over the Bastrop area for nearly two weeks after the wildfire first ignited, but light rain and humid conditions prevailed for the first time on September 17, attenuating flare-ups within the burn area; at the time, the fire was 85 percent contained.
+The outward advance of the wildfire was mostly stopped, but burning continued within the pre-existing burn area.
+The TFS assessed that 785 homes had been destroyed by September 7, but counting the number of destroyed homes increased significantly the following day to 1,386 based on surveys conducted by Bastrop County officials.
+The wildfire was 50% contained by noon on September 10 and 70% contained by noon on September 12.
+Dry weather had remained in place over the Bastrop area for nearly two weeks after the wildfire first ignited, but light rain and humid conditions arrived for the first time on September 17, attenuating flare-ups within the burn area; at the time, the fire was 85% contained.
 After September 22, 18 days after ignition, the wildfire was 95 percent contained.
 Beneficial rains on September 24–25, including totals as much as 2 in in parts of Bastrop County, allowed firefighters to target hot spots more deeply embedded within the fire perimeter.

 The wildfire spread past a firebreak on October 4 towards the northern portions of the previous burn scar, burning 309 acres (125 hectares) of land including parts of Griffith League Ranch.
 This extension of the Bastrop County Complex was called the Old Potato Road fire and was fully contained on October 10.
 The Bastrop County Complex was declared controlled on October 10.
 However, flare-ups within the burn area continued until October 29, when the fire was completely extinguished.
 In total, the wildfire lasted for 55 days.

 Another fire, called the Union Chapel Fire, began on the afternoon of September 5 near Cedar Creek High School some 18 mi to the west of the Bastrop County Complex.
 Though a discrete fire, TFS operations considered the Union Chapel Fire a part of the Bastrop County Complex.
-The fire consumed 912 acres (369 hectares) and destroyed 25 homes and 2 businesses, prompting the evacuation of 200 people, but was 90 percent contained by September 8.
+The fire consumed 912 acres (369 hectares) and destroyed 25 homes and two businesses, prompting the evacuation of 200 people, but was 90% contained by September 8.